MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/set-up-custom-fields-pricing-dimensions.md

 |             | Contoso US   |Local             |                    |Overtime                 |20     |

-If a resource from Contoso India whose base rate is 100 USD is working onsite, and they log 8 hours of Regular time and 2 hours of overtime on the time entry, the Project Service pricing engine will use the base rate of 100 for the 8 hours to record 800 USD.
+If a resource from Contoso India whose base rate is 100 USD is working onsite, and they log 8 hours of Regular time and 2 hours of overtime on the time entry, the pricing engine will use the base rate of 100 for the 8 hours to record 800 USD.
 For the 2 hours overtime, a markup of 15% will be applied to the base rate of 100 to get a unit price of 115 USD and will record a total cost of 230 USD.

 ### Applicable to Cost
 If this is set to **Yes**, it indicates that the dimension value from the input context should be used to match to the **Role Price** and **Role Price Markup** when retrieving the cost and markup rates.